How my winning a simple competition changed my life…

 If nothing else, creating was returning me to my more balanced, un-frazzled state.

 So… How does this story end…?
 Well, one thing I’ve discovered on this journey is, you never know what is around the corner…

 An amazing, new, better than before, studio opportunity came up out of the blue… and my new ‘Arty Heaven’ emerged.

 This new studio is just idyllic.
 On a farm in the quiet Hertfordshire countryside.
 I walk through the door, and every worry or concern I have seems to melt away.

-Since being there, I’ve run workshops, studio days, mini art retreats, created new art, helped people with wax supplies.
+Since moving there, I’ve run workshops, mini art retreats, held open days, created and sold lots of new art, and helped people with wax supplies.

-To see my latest art, and find out more about working with beeswax, go to my website here: https://artyheaven.com/julie-anns-art/
+You can see my latest work, and find out more about working with beeswax here: https://artyheaven.com/julie-anns-art/